-With turkey season over and deer hunting season still months away I begin to dust off my trail cameras.
+Deer season is just around the corner!
 After clearing up my SD cards and loading up on fresh batteries I start to get anxious to put my cameras in the woods.
 However, I prefer to approach trail camera season with a great amount of caution.

 Many hunters get sloppy in the summer with their scouting because they are not actually carrying a gun or bow.
 They seem to overlook the fact that although we observe and understand season dates, tags, shooting times, etc.; to the animals we pursue it is just another day in the wild and survival is king.
 Anytime we enter the woods, hunting season or not, we will have an impact on the whitetails in the area.
 They will not overlook the fact that we are bumping them from their beds, walking through their food sources, and leaving human scent on their travel corridors.
 If these encounters are rare they will usually not abandon their patterns but if they reoccur frequently the whitetails may move on to a lower pressure area.
 Well guess what….a trail camera that needs batteries and may be full of pictures of giant bucks just begs the hunter to return frequently.

 To help prevent unwanted pressure on the mature bucks that I am hunting I stick to a few simple guidelines:

 - I personally prefer not to put out any trail cameras until after July 4th.
 The majority of the bucks in my area will not really start to show how big they are until this time frame and I see no reason to risk spooking my big bucks when I can’t really tell how big they are anyway.